lucasgaspar/ninja-battle-nakama/README.md

 MultiplayerManager.Instance.Subscribe(MultiplayerManager.Code.PlayerInput, ReceivedPlayerInput);
 ```
 All the messages received with the code you subscribed will execute the funcion you passed.
-To send a message you should send a object that can be serialized and the MultiplayerManager handles the serialization
+To send a message you should send a object that can be serialized and the `MultiplayerManager` handles the serialization
 ```csharp
 private void SendData(int tick, Direction direction)
 {
    MultiplayerManager.Instance.Send(MultiplayerManager.Code.PlayerInput, new InputData(tick, (int)direction));
 }
 ```
-To receive a message you should deserialize to the class you want, you can use the GetData<T> to achieve this
+To `receive` a message you should deserialize to the class you want, the `MultiplayerMessage` can do it like this
 ```csharp
 private void ReceivedPlayerInput(MultiplayerMessage message) {